 Gallium Arsenide (GaAs) | 35000000 |

 We all know that there is no hole in a conductor.
 So, hole mobility is applicable only for semiconductors.
 Sometimes it is called semiconductor mobility.
-Mobility of holes is the ability of movement of holes in the semiconductor in presence of an external electric field.
+Mobility of holes is their ability to move in a semiconductor in presence of an external electric field.
 The value of the mobility of holes in crystalline silicon is 450 cm2/V.s.

-Why is the mobility of free electron greater than the mobility of hole?
+Why is the mobility of free electrons greater than the mobility of holes?

 Holes are not the physical objects.
 They are the absence of electrons.
 So, the movement of holes is nothing but the movement of electrons in the opposite direction.

 Now, free electrons move in the conduction band and the holes move in the valance band.
 Now, the binding force of the nucleus on free electrons is smaller than that on the holes (or valence electrons) in the valence band as the valence band is closer to the nucleus.
-Hence, the free electrons in the conduction band require a smaller electric field to move compared to the holes at the valence band.
-Therefore, the mobility of free electrons in conduction band is greater than that of holes at valence band.
+Hence, the free electrons in the conduction band require a smaller electric field to move compared to the holes in the valence band.
+Therefore, the mobility of free electrons in the conduction band is greater than that of holes in the valence band.

-This is all from this article on electron mobility formula in electronics.
+This is all from this article on the mobility of free electrons and holes in semiconductors.
 If you have any doubt on this topic you can ask me in the comment section.

 Thank you!